yxfengl/ElasticLaneNet/README.md

 https://drive.google.com/file/d/1P8EgP5IaocEgWpk0c9l2HUY28bw3txUC/view?usp=drive_link

 ## Data Preparation
-SDLane
+1. SDLane
 The data pre-processing code is being sorted.
-The sorted SDLane data can be found in the google drive link:
+The sorted SDLane data can be found in the google drive link (coming soon), which has the similar structure to CULane.

+2. CULane and TuSimple
+(coming soon)

 ## Running the code
 ```git clone https://github.com/yxfengl/ElasticLaneNet.git```